epkaz93/cavalcade/README.md

   directly as it's not a *singleton*, The *DefaultManager* is the preferred reference implementation of this class.
 This class's purpose is to be subclassed.
 Also `cavalcade.managers.Manager`
+  * **`cavalcade.event_factory`:** The event_factory decorator, to be used when decorating functions or methods.
+Also `cavalcade.decorators.event_factory`.
+  * **`cavalcade.EventFactory`:** The standard interface for defining events via decoration.
+  Using the event decorator as above returns an object of this type.
+When an instance of this class is called, it returns and schedules an Event instance.
+Also `cavalcade.events.EventFactory`.
   * **`cavalcade.event`:** The event decorator, to be used when decorating functions or methods.
 Also `cavalcade.decorators.event`.
   * **`cavalcade.Event`:** The base event object.
 Using the event decorator as above returns an object of this type.
 You can also subclass or instantiate this class directly.
 Also `cavalcade.events.Event`.

 # Examples